 It was only when I became a member of the local church was I discouraged from such practices.
 It was not something I really thought about until the past few weeks.
 I have been doing some research and reading into the background of Hallowe’en and tried to grasp perspective from all sides.

 I read a book by Owen Davies “Paganism”.
-Even though it was a short introduction to the subject it was rather dull and many times stated that the facts the author was supposedly presenting about pre-christian religion most of it was conjecture.
-What it did though was explain that according to Christian beliefs that any other religion that wasn’t backed by the belief of Jesus Christ as God and saviour were seen as pagan beliefs.
+Even though it was a short introduction to the subject it was rather dull and many times stated that the facts the author was supposedly presenting about pre-Christian religion most of it were conjecture.
+What it did though was explain that according to Christian beliefs than any other religion that wasn’t backed by the belief in Jesus Christ as God and saviour were seen as pagan beliefs.

-Unfortunately there in a belief that “a pagan” is someone who believes in devil worship and an occultist.
+Unfortunately, there is a belief that “a pagan” is someone who believes in devil worship and an occultist.
 This simply isn’t true.
-Some of the church teaching seems to throw in a mix of Hollywood’s portrayal of the devil and stories that have popularised demons and other horror stories.
+Some of the church teachings seem to throw in a mix of Hollywood’s portrayal of the devil and stories that have popularised demons and other horror stories.

 Looking back Hallowe’en is more about the ending of the agricultural year, giving thanks for the harvest and lighting fires to symbolise the welcoming of the darker part of the year and to remember souls of those who had died.
 It was seen as a time when the people had the clearest connection between this life and the next.

 I have very little superstitious belief.
 I cannot believe harm can come from this time.
-I believe humans inflict horrible harm on each other more that supposed ‘demons’ and the ‘devil’.
+I believe humans inflict horrible harm on each other more than supposed ‘demons’ and the ‘devil’.